 - Pediatric nutrition

-Nutritionist salaries differ, but the U.S. Bureau of Labor Statistics (BLS) Occupational Outlook Handbook 2016-17 edition lists the median annual wage for dietitians and nutritionists as $56,950 as of 2015.
+Nutritionist salaries differ, but the U.S. Bureau of Labor Statistics (BLS) Occupational Employment Statistics lists the average annual wage for dietitians and nutritionists as $62,330 as of 2019.
 Salaries range quite a bit, though.

 Nutritionist Salaries Compared